silesiajug/logo/README.md

 # logo
-Logo of the Silesia Java Users Group (SJUG) in different formats
+Logo of the Silesia JUG in different formats